PMundleUCC/UCCAPP/README.md

 - Create a new Pull Request.

  License
-This project is licensed under the MIT License - see the(LICENSE) file for details.
+This project is licensed under the MIT License.

  Acknowledgements
 - Icons: Icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com).